azimuth-cloud/capi-helm-charts/charts/openstack-cluster/DEBUGGING.md

 which should show at least 1 cluster node.

-The [cluster-api-addon-provider](https://github.com/azimuth-cloud/cluster-api-addon-provider) will now begin to install the cluster addons.
-The progress of these addon installations can be monitored with
+The [cluster-api-addon-provider](https://github.com/azimuth-cloud/cluster-api-addon-provider) will now begin to install the workload cluster addons.
+Progress can be monitored with

 ```
 kubectl --kubeconfig capi-mgmt get helmreleases,manifests -A
 ```

-where each `helmrelease` resource on the management cluster represents a real Helm release that will be installed on the workload cluster.
+where each `helmrelease` resource on the management cluster represents a [Helm release](https://helm.sh/docs/glossary/#release) that will be installed on the workload cluster.
 Similarly, each `manifest` resource represents a set of ad-hoc Kubernetes manifests which will be installed on the workload cluster.

-Any errors during the installation of the addons onto the workload cluster will be written to the logs of the `cluster-api-addon-provider` pod.

-If the addons stall during installation for an extended period of time (e.g. 10 minutes or more) then it may also be worth checking for any pods on the workload cluster which are not in a `Running` state and investigating the root cause of the issues with any problematic pods.
+If the addons stall during installation for an extended period of time (e.g. 10 minutes or more) then it may also be worth checking for any pods on the workload cluster which are not in a `Running` state and investigating the root cause of the issues for each problematic pod.

-Issues discovered on some clouds at this stage include:
+Possible issues at this stage include (but are not limit to):

 - Insufficient volume quota in the target OpenStack project (some addons required separate Cinder volumes).
 These kind of errors will be surfaced in the logs for the various pods in the `openstack-system` namespace on the workload cluster.